 Budgeting is important to get your finances on the right track, but it doesn’t end there.
 Even once you achieve financial freedom, you’ll still complete a unique budget every month.
 No matter how much money you have, you need a plan.

-You won’t get to financial independence on accident.
+You won’t get to financial freedom on accident.
 Budgeting is the first step to building wealth on purpose.

 Step #2: Clean Up Your Finances

 Once you start learning how to manage money, you may realize you’ve made some mistakes with your finances in the past.
 That’s okay!
-But if you want to be financially independent, you have to clean up the mess before you can start building wealth.
+But if you want to experience financial freedom, you have to clean up the mess before you can start building wealth.